-During her years at NECLC, Tiger worked primarily behind the scenes, helping to secure funds for the organization and handling such mundane tasks as answering the telephone.
-She was also involved in the process of selecting the winners of NECLC's annual Tom Paine Award, which was given "in recognition of distinguished service in the fight for civil liberty."
+During her tenure at NECLC, Tiger worked primarily behind the scenes, helping to secure funds for the organization and even handling such mundane tasks as answering the telephone.
+She was also involved in the process of selecting the winners of NECLC’s annual Tom Paine Award, which was given “in recognition of distinguished service in the fight for civil liberty.”
 Among the recipients of this award were Bella Abzug, Bob Dylan, Jane Fonda, and Bertrand Russell.

 In addition to her work with NECLC, Tiger also served on the Advisory Board of the New York-based Political Rights Defense Fund, which was established in the early 1970s to fight efforts by the FBI and other law-enforcement agencies to surveil the activities of the Socialist Workers Party and its youth arm, the Young Socialist Alliance.

 In the late 1970s and early ’80s, Tiger was a Board of Directors member of SANE, A Citizens’ Organization for a Sane World, which had been founded in 1957 as the National Committee for a Sane Nuclear Policy.
 (The organization eventually became known by its current name, Peace Action.)

 Moreover, Tiger spent time on the Advisory Board of the Rosenberg Fund for Children, and on the Consultative Council of the Lawyers’ Committee on Nuclear Policy.
 She was also an ardent abortion-rights activist.

 Tiger died of a heart attack on October 22, 2002, in Brooklyn, New York.